Jan 23, 2023 · 5 min read · 457 views

 This quote by Douglas Adams is not only true for technological innovation, but also for innovations in society.

 But it's not that easy isn't it…

 Being progressive isn't new – I remember very well how the level of progressiveness my generation had.
 There were clear movements and you saw how culture was changing because it was reasonable - even if we got mocked by older people of that time.
 It was funny how disconnected and firmly lost older people were in their own past ways.

-But let's be real – today's generation is just going too far.
+But let's be real – and this is what i hear a lot from people my age – today's generation is just going too far.
 The handouts they want, the privileges they demand, and the changes they push for.
 Some of the requests are absurdly irrelevant and small, mostly missing the point of what really matters in our world.
 And in some cases, they don't notice – due to arrogance or naivety – how some of their changes will lead to all kinds of problems.
 They just get played by bigger institutions.
 And if you dare to disagree you get branded as old and against society.
 This isn't progressiveness and it is just against the law of nature.
 Isn't it?

 Even the music.
 We had cool non-mainstream stuff that meant something - even if other people didn't get it.
-The music of the current generation sounds like cheap pop or random weirdo stuff – with only a few exceptions.
+The music of the current generation sounds like cheap pop, weak remixes, or random weirdo stuff – with only a few exceptions.